Torel Palace – Tranquil, stately hotel and apartments surrounded by beautiful gardens.

 - Fábrica Coffee Roasters – Serious coffee lovers adore this topnotch coffee house.
 Head here for single-origin coffees, bought directly from producers and roasted by Fábrica themselves.
 5-minute walk (0.2 mile) to the Rua das Portas de Santo Antão branch.

 - Copenhagen Coffee Lab and Bakery – Danish import bringing excellent espresso and Nordic minimalist vibes to Lisbon.
 Their cinnamon swirls are scrumptious and they do a mean all-day breakfast for €12.
-21-minute walk (1 mile) to the Escolas Gerais branch; 22 minutes (1 mile) to the Rua Nova da Piedade branch.
+Escolas Gerais branch (1 mile) or Rua Nova da Piedade branch (1 mile).

 Nearby Shopping & Cool Shops